Seals & Crofts: Early careers

-As Seals and Crofts
+As Seals & Crofts

-After the failure of The Dawnbreakers, the two decided to play as a duo, with Seals on guitar, saxophone and violin and Crofts on guitar and mandolin.
+After the failure of the Dawnbreakers, the two decided to play as a duo, with Seals on guitar, saxophone and violin and Crofts on guitar and mandolin.
 They signed a contract with the record division of Talent Associates (TA) in 1969 and released two LPs, of which only the second reached the Billboard 200 chart, peaking at No. 122 in October 1970.
 Crofts married fellow Dawnbreaker Billie Lee Day in 1969 and Seals married Ruby Jean Anderson in 1970.
 The pair signed a new contract with Warner Bros.
 Records in August 1971.
 Their first album with their new label, Year of Sunday, peaked at #133 in the US.
 Their second Warner Bros. album, Summer Breeze, was a hit, peaking at No. 7 in 1972.
 The title cut was released as a single, peaking at #4 on the Adult Contemporary chart, and #6 Pop.
 The song "Hummingbird" was the second single released from the album, climbing to #12 AC, #20 Pop.

 The album has since been certified 2× platinum by the RIAA for sales of two million copies in the US.

 In 1973 Warner Bros. released Diamond Girl.
 That album has been certified gold for sales of 500,000 copies in the US.
 The title song reached No. 6 on the US chart in July 1973, and another single, "We May Never Pass This Way (Again)", peaked at No. 21.

 The controversial Unborn Child followed in 1974.
 Written shortly after Roe v.
 Wade, Seals & Crofts expressed their anti-abortion position in the title song, which created a huge dilemma for radio stations.
 Some stations banned it while others added it to rotation.
 The album still went gold despite the controversy and the lack of a Top 40 hit.

 The duo played at the California Jam festival in Ontario, California, on April 6, 1974.
 Attracting over 200,000 fans, the concert put them alongside 1970s acts such as Black Sabbath; Eagles; Emerson, Lake & Palmer; Deep Purple; Earth, Wind & Fire; Black Oak Arkansas; and Rare Earth.
 Portions of the show were telecast on ABC Television in the US, exposing the duo to a wider audience.